Celebrating Oktoberfest Around Austin

 Barktoberfest’s sixteenth annual festival and second annual 5k are taking place at two separate locations.
 Start your morning at Brushy Creek Lake Park for the race, then head to the Dog House Drinkery and Dog Park for the festival.
 Dress your kids and pups for a costume contest and walk the trail with your dogs to raise money for the Central Texas SPCA.

 October 20 – 21

 Celebrate Oktoberfest with Easy Tiger on Saturday or Sunday at their 6th St. location.
-From 11 p.m. to 2 a.m., the casual beer garden will be grooving with Reed Meisters polka band and serving specialized Oktoberfest craft beers.
+From 11 a.m. to 2 a.m., the casual beer garden will be grooving with Reed Meisters polka band at 12pm and serving specialized Oktoberfest craft beers.
 Fine Southern Gentlemen will be on site, and kiddos can take home Lebkuchen, gingerbread heart necklaces, to commemorate the night.